Explained: China emerging as breeding ground for new, mysterious diseases

 It should be noted that the SARS outbreak in 2003 was linked to the animal market in China and the H7N9, which spread in China in 2013, was linked to a market of live birds.
 During the nine-month outbreak, there were more than 8,000 cases of SARS were confirmed and 775 people died.

-High population density and developed transport links often aid to rapid spread of viruses.
+High population density and developed transport links often aid to the rapid spread of viruses.

 Now even after so many years, the country faces a similar health emergency.

-The East Asian country had reported world's first-ever case of an avian influenza virus infecting humans.
+The East Asian country had reported the world's first-ever case of an avian influenza virus infecting humans.

 The H7N9 virus, which normally circulates among birds, was never found to have infected humans until China recorded its first case in March 2013.
 The infections rose to 144, killing 50.